 SpaceX Rideshare tickets start at $275,000 for a 50kg individual, charging $5,500 per extra kg.

 Blue Origin launched its first human flight on July 20, 2021, via its New Shepard rocket and spaceflight system.
 The flight lasted approximately 10 minutes and crossed the Kármán line - the boundary between Earth’s atmosphere and space.

 Its first 4-man crew comprised Jeff Bezos and his brother, Mark, Wally Funk, and Oliver Daemen.
 Captain Kirk himself, William Shatner, was another high-profile passenger on a subsequent Blue Origin flight.
 Blue Origin has also released reservation requests via its websites, with ticket prices reported to be as high as $28 million.

 Virgin Atlantic, with its winged rocketship more akin to an airplane, is unique among the space tourism frontrunners.
 It launched its first 4-man mission on July 11, 2021.
 In February 2022, Virgin opened ticket sales to the public, charging $450,000 a seat for 4-person flights that take about 90 minutes.

 However, they had already sold as many as 700 ticket reservations to customers before that by November 2021.

 Epsilon3’s core team consists of SpaceX, Google, and Stanford engineers with firsthand experience on more than 100 launches.
-To date, the company has raised roughly $18.8 million in funding.
+To date, the company raised a $15 million Series A in 2022.

 They offer procedure software solutions to help companies tackle complex, high-stakes operations.
 One of the chief applications for their software is in the space travel industry, and they specifically target this market.
 In fact, they’ve been used by companies like Strato Launch, Turion Space, and Virgin Galactic.